MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 By default, SQLite uses a traditional rollback journal.
 A copy of the unchanged database content is written into a separate rollback file, then the changes are written directly to the database file.
 The COMMIT occurs when the rollback journal is deleted.

 Write-Ahead Logging (WAL) writes changes into a separate WAL file first.
-A COMMIT is a special record, appended to the WAL file, which allows multiple transactions to occur in a single WAL file.
+In WAL mode, a COMMIT is a special record, appended to the WAL file, which allows multiple transactions to occur in a single WAL file.
 A WAL file is merged back into the database file in a special operation called a _checkpoint_.

 WAL can be faster for local databases because readers and writers do not block each other, allowing read and write operations to be concurrent.
 However, WAL mode doesn't allow changes to the _page size_, adds additional file associations to the database, and adds the extra _checkpointing_ operation.